Meme1079/PsychWiki/PsychWiki_Source/Lua Script API/Sound & Music Functions.md

 - `tag` - The sound tag name, if you wish to do a fade in on the background music instead, leave this option blank.

-### musicFadeIn(tag:String, duration:Float, fromValue:Float = 0, toValue:Float = 1)
-This will cause the music to <ins>fade at the start</ins> of playing the sound.

-- `tag` - The music tag name, if you wish to do a fade in on the background music instead, leave this option blank.
-- `duration` - How long the fade will last on the song from `fromValue` and `toValue`.
-- `fromValue` - The starting value of the sound volume, Default value is `0`.
-- `toValue` - The end value of the sound volume, Defualt value is `1`.

-### musicFadeOut(tag:String, duration:Float, toValue:Float = 0)
-This will cause the music to <ins>fade at the end</ins> of playing the sound.

-- `tag` - The music tag name, if you wish to do a fade in on the background music instead, leave this option blank.
-- `duration` - How long the fade will last on the song from `toValue`.
-- `toValue` - The end value of the sound volume, Defualt value is `0`.

 ***

 # Getters/Setters Functions